 While Google isn’t a platform like FB, Twitter, WhatsApp it is still very important platform for elections.
 Google tries to get rid of fake news being indexed.
 I think Google took the right step in working with the digital publishers in India to train the journalists for the upcoming General Elections.

 Google News Initiative’s 30-city roadshow from Feb 26-April 6 to train journalists covering the Indian General Elections in 10 languages.
 If you are a journalist you can apply here to get trained by Google.

 In March 2019, Google will release ‘The India Political Ads Transparency Report’ and a searchable Ads Library.
 Only verified advertises can run political ads on Google in India.
 More details of the policy are here.

 Facebook and Elections in India

 Of all the platforms the spotlight is on Facebook – watchdogs want to see how they will be able to prevent any manipulation during the elections.
 FB has anticipated certain kind of attacks and has started working on them.
+India is one of Facebook’s most important electoral tests this year.
 Few of the steps taken by FB are,

 - Deletion of fake accounts

 - Identifying & removing bad actors.
 Pages repeatedly sharing fake news would be penalized by blocking their monetization

 - Limiting the spreading of fake news & misinformation.
 Working with multiple third-party fact-checking organizations to identify fake news and misinformation.

 - Expanding the political advertising policies to other countries including India.
 Especially prevent foreign interference, authorization required for the purchase of political ads.